 Lincoln Park Zoo

-The zoo is the most popular attraction at Lincoln Park.
-Admission into the zoo is free, but that does not mean the quality isn’t top-notch.
-There are over 1,000 animals at Lincoln Park Zoo to admire and learn about.
+The zoo is Lincoln Park’s most popular attraction.
+Admission is free, but that does not mean the quality isn’t top-notch.
+Lincoln Park Zoo has over 1,000 animals to admire and learn about.

 The Lincoln Park Zoo has seasonal events, making it a perfect place to visit at any time of year.
 At Christmas, lights illuminate the pathways and bring additional cheer to the exhibits.
 In the summer, picnics, charity runs, and even wine festivals are held at the zoo.